JohnBarsisa/Embedded-real-time-control-system-for-a-parts-sorting-facility-on-a-factory-assembly-line./README.md

 The second sensor set features just one object detection sensor, and is used to count the parts collected at the end of each conveyor for quality control purposes.

+Basic Controller Requirements:
+The basic requirements for operation of the controller software are as follows:
+1. The controller should be able to detect and distinguish between small and large objects present on each conveyor belt.
+2. When a large object is detected on a conveyor, the respective gate should remain open to allow the large object to pass to the end of the conveyor.
+3. When a small object is detected on a conveyor, the respective gate should close to route the small object off the conveyor.
+4. The sorting gate should be opened once a small object has been routed off to allow for the correct routing of subsequent objects on the conveyor.
+5. The controller should maintain a separate count of the number of small and large objects detected on each conveyor.
+6. The controller should maintain a count of large objects collected at the end of each conveyor.
+7. The controller should provide a simple text based user interface that allows the user to perform the following actions:

+i)	Display the total number of small objects detected for each conveyor. ii)	Display the total number of large objects detected for each conveyor.

+iii)	Display the total number of large objects collected for each conveyor. iv)	Reset the counter values for each conveyor.
+v)	Shutdown the controller application and free up any memory used by it.
+8. When shutting down the controller following a user prompt, the sorting gates should be opened.
+The application should also delete all created data structures (including semaphores, queues, etc.) and OS tasks.